-We have shown through the cross-spectrum analysis that there is a robust relationship across 457 timescales between EKE and eddy heat fluxes (6), analogous to that between zonal mean zonal 458 wind and eddy momentum flux convergence (4) (Lorenz and Hartmann 2001).
-However, the 459 former relationship is weaker as it fails for periods shorter than about 10 days, and the quasi-460 steady balance between EKE and heat flux is non-negligible at intermediate timescales (at least 461 for periods longer than 20 days, consistent with the oscillator model of Thompson and Barnes 462 2014).
-This is a consequence of a robustly shorter damping timescale on EKE ($\tau{EKE} \approx 3$ days) 463 compared to the zonal mean zonal wind damping timescale ($\tau \approx 10$ days), and is reflected in the reduced curvature of the phase difference plot in Fig. 3a(ii) compared with Fig. 2b.
-The weaker 465 relationship between EKE and heat flux is understandable due to the presence of additional terms 466 in the EKE equation (2), moreover asymptotic theory (Boljka and Shepherd 2018) shows that one needs to average over the synoptic temporal and spatial scales to obtain this relationship.
-A 468 stronger relationship might be possible using wave activity instead of EKE; this is left for future 469 work.
-470 at least at periods longer than 10 days, as predicted by the asymptotic model for intermediate timescales (i.e. not for quasi-steady-state).
+We have shown through the cross-spectrum analysis that there is a robust relationship across time scales between EKE and eddy heat fluxes [(6)], analogous to that between zonal-mean zonal wind and eddy momentum flux convergence [(4); Lorenz and Hartmann 2001].
+However, the former relationship is weaker as it fails for periods shorter than about 10 days, and the quasi-steady balance between EKE and heat flux is nonnegligible at intermediate time scales [at least for periods longer than 20 days, consistent with the oscillator model of Thompson and Barnes (2014)].
+This is a consequence of a robustly shorter damping time scale on EKE ( $\tau{\text{EKE}} \approx 3 \text{ days}$ ) compared to the zonal-mean zonal wind damping time scale ( $\tau \approx 10$ days) and is reflected in the reduced curvature of the phase difference plot in Fig. 3a(ii) compared with Fig. 2b.
+The weaker relationship between EKE and heat flux is understandable because of the presence of additional terms in the EKE equation [see (2)]; moreover, asymptotic theory (Boljka and Shepherd 2018) shows that one needs to average over the synoptic temporal and spatial scales to obtain this relationship.
+A stronger relationship might be possible using wave activity instead of EKE; this is left for future work.

-These cross-spectra relationships suggest a proximate link between zonal mean zonal wind and eddy momentum flux only (4), and between EKE and eddy heat flux only (6), recognising that the eddies are themselves baroclinic.
-The latter link is consistent with a decoupling of the baroclinic (BAM) from the barotropic (SAM) modes of variability (as in Thompson and Woodworth 2014),
+These cross-spectra relationships suggest a proximate link between zonal-mean zonal wind and eddy momentum flux only [(4)] and between EKE and eddy heat flux only [(6)], recognizing that the eddies are themselves baroclinic.
+The latter link is consistent with a decoupling of the baroclinic (BAM) from the barotropic (SAM) modes of variability [as in Thompson and Woodworth (2014)], at least at periods longer than 10 days, as predicted by the asymptotic model for intermediate time scales (i.e., not for quasi-steady state).

-The frequency power spectra of eddy momentum and heat fluxes reveal that they generally exhibit a broad peak at higher frequencies (< 30 day periods), as well as distinct peaks at lower frequencies (> 50 day periods).
-The higher frequency eddy fluxes are related to the tendencies of EKE and of zonal mean zonal wind (i.e. $\partial z_u/\partial t \approx m$, $\partial [K_E]/\partial t \approx \alpha{EKE}[v^\theta^]$), whereas the lower frequency peaks relate to the quantities themselves (EKE or zonal mean zonal wind; i.e. $z_u/\tau \approx m$, $[K_E]/\tau{EKE} \approx \alpha{EKE}[v^\theta^]$).
-This was indeed confirmed by the cross spectrum analysis as mentioned above.
+The frequency power spectra of eddy momentum and heat fluxes reveal that they generally exhibit a broad peak at higher frequencies (<30-day periods), as well as distinct peaks at lower frequencies (>50-day periods).
+The higher-frequency eddy fluxes are related to the tendencies of EKE and of zonal-mean zonal wind (i.e., $\partial z_u/\partial t \approx m$ and $\partial [K_E]/\partial t \approx \alpha{\rm EKE}[v^\theta^]$ ), whereas the lower-frequency peaks relate to the quantities themselves (EKE or zonal-mean zonal wind; i.e., $z_u/\tau \approx m$ and $[K_E]/\tau{\rm EKE} \approx \alpha{\rm EKE}[v^\theta^]$ ).
+This was indeed confirmed by the cross-spectrum analysis as mentioned above.

-There is a direct quasi-steady relationship between EMF and SAM, and between EHF and BAM, 484 which applies mode by mode, as can be seen through direct matching of low-frequency peaks in the power spectra and is seen in all model configurations and in ERA-Interim.
-There are also 486 cross-mode relationships at quasi-steady-state.
-There is a robust positive relation between SAM1 487 and BAM2 (shifted jet and storm track) and between SAM2 and BAM3 (strengthened jet and 488 storm track), reflecting a positive baroclinic feedback (Robinson 2000).
-The relationships between 489 the SAM2 and BAM1 modes are less robust and depend on model climatology and variability.
-490 These relationships could be the subject of future investigations, but can be expected to be state-491 dependent.
-We find no evidence of a cross-mode relationship between SAM1 and BAM1, which 492 was the correlation examined by Thompson and Woodworth (2014).
-493
+There is a direct quasi-steady relationship between EMF and SAM and between EHF and BAM, which applies mode by mode, as can be seen through direct matching of low-frequency peaks in the power spectra and is seen in all model configurations and in ERA-Interim.
+There are also cross-mode relationships at quasi-steady state.
+There is a robust positive relation between SAM1 and BAM2 (shifted jet and storm track) and between SAM2 and BAM3 (strengthened jet and storm track), reflecting a positive baroclinic feedback (Robinson 2000).
+The relationships between SAM2 and BAM1 are less robust and depend on model climatology and variability.
+These relationships could be the subject of future investigations but can be expected to be state dependent.
+We find no evidence of a cross-mode relationship between SAM1 and BAM1, which was the correlation examined by Thompson and Woodworth (2014).